sdmercan/garage/README.md

 **Garage Vehicle Types**: CAR , JEEP, TRUCK (one of these types should be used as the **vehicleType** when parking a new car)

+**Postman Collection**: src/main/resources/collection/garage.postman_collection.json (You can use this collection for application.)

 #
 **ID:** 1